LinkShake/forkify-app/README.md

 For the time being the only feature I'm interested to implement is the possibility of displaying the calories of each recipe using the [`spoonacular API`](https://spoonacular.com/food-api).

 But, repeating myself, I'm not sure of the implementation of the features written above.

+### Important notes

+For the time being the app is available only in english and you cannot translate it.